Freshwater Molluscan Shells /

 basal canal producing an auger-shaped base to the

 shells of the former.
-In the shells themselves, most
+However, in the shells themselves,

 In 1845, pioneering geologist Gerard Troost noticed these snails, and one endemic species in particular, of